CentaurusInfra/mizar/docs/design/dft.md

 **Repartitioning** There are two approaches to repartitioning; passive and active.
 In both cases, we rely on the replication protocols by having the management plane do chain augmentation.
-In Figure [11], FTN-T9, and FTN- T3 become pseudo-heads of Chain-C0 and Chain-C1, respectively.
+In Figure [11], FTN-T9, and FTN-T3 become pseudo-heads of Chain-C0 and Chain-C1, respectively.
 The active replication protocol is activated to copy the chain's new indexes from its predecessor to the successor.
 All flows of index 0 and 2 from FTN-T3 are hashed to